a3X3k/RoadMap/Set 1/RingZer0/I'm Goronyo Babad Nigerian prince/readme.md

-# I'm Goronyo Babad Nigerian prince
+# I'm Goronyo Babad Nigerian Prince

 - We are provided with the text.

 ```
 Dear Business person ; We know you are interested in receiving amazing news .
 We will comply with all removal requests.
 This mail is being sent in compliance with Senate bill 1620 ; Title 9 , Section 306 .
 THIS IS NOT MULTI-LEVEL MARKETING .
 Why work for somebody else when you can become rich in 30 DAYS !
 Have you ever noticed nearly every commercial on television has a .com on in it & society seems to be moving faster and faster !
 Well, now is your chance to capitalize on this
 !
 WE will help YOU process your orders within seconds plus use credit cards on your website !
 You are guaranteed to succeed because we take all the risk .
 But don't believe us !
 Mr Jones who resides in Massachusetts tried us and says "I was skeptical but it worked for
 me" !
 We are a BBB member in good standing !
 For the sake of your family order now !
 Sign up a friend and your friend will be rich too !
 Best regards !
 Dear Cybercitizen , This letter was specially selected to